DalSoft/Hyde/README.md

 # Hyde

+Hyde build a static website using Razor templates and the command line.

 Lightweight command line over RazorEngine.
 Quick hour hack for a project I'm working on to put a very simple command line over RazorEngine to build a static website using Razor templates.

 ## Example